Hi, what do you want to do?

 Hey Mr. Snowman!

-In this winter-themed coloring worksheet, students color the picture of a snowman as they follow the set of 5 instructions listed on the page.
+In this winter-themed coloring worksheet, learners color the picture of a snowman as they follow the set of 5 instructions listed on the page.

 Curated OER